1991 AFL finals series: Second Semi-final (Hawthorn v Geelong)

-The Second Semi-final saw Hawthorn host Geelong at AFL Park on Saturday 14 September.
-This was the fourth finals meeting between both sides, with Geelong holding a 2-1 advantage.
+The Second Semi-final saw Hawthorn host Geelong at Waverley Park on Saturday 14 September.
+This was the fourth finals meeting between both sides, with Geelong holding a 2–1 advantage.
 Their previous finals meeting was the unforgettable 1989 VFL Grand Final, which Hawthorn had won by six points.
 During the 1991 AFL season, the two sides had met in Round 12, with Geelong emerging victorious by 40 points.